Dandelion RootRegular price $15.99

-Although most people think of dandelion (Taraxacum officinale) as a pesky weed, the plant has long been used in herbal medicine to aid in digestion and help stimulate appetite.
+Dandelion root has long been used in herbal medicine to aid in a variety of different ailments.
 The entire dandelion plant from root to blossom is edible with a slightly bitter, chicory-like taste.
 The root itself is sometimes roasted to create caffeine-free dandelion coffee.
 When used for medicine, the dried or fresh root can be made into teas, tinctures, decoctions (infusions), and poultices.
-Dandelion root is also available over the counter in capsule form.